We're making some changes to our services

 What to do: If it is not an emergency, you can request a call-back.

 Most of our appointments are now on the phone, with a vet or a nurse, who will be able to treat your pet.
-Simply submit a request for a call-back through our website, and we’ll get back to you.
+Simply request an appointment for a call-back through our website, and we’ll get back to you.

 You may want to keep your pet healthy and protect them against future problems with preventive treatments.